OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 > Breakpoints set in `Office.initialize` or `Office.onReady` aren't hit.
 To debug these methods, see [Debug the initialize and onReady functions](../testing/debug-initialize-onready.md).

 > [!TIP]
-> If you encounter any problems, there is more information at [Debug a JavaScript or TypeScript app in Visual Studio](../../../visualstudio/javascript/debug-nodejs.md).
+> If you encounter any problems, there's more information at [Debug a JavaScript or TypeScript app in Visual Studio](/visualstudio/javascript/debug-nodejs?view=vs-2022&preserve-view=true).

 #### Use the browser developer tools

 1. Follow the steps in the earlier section [Start the Excel, PowerPoint, or Word add-in project](#start-the-excel-powerpoint-or-word-add-in-project).

 1. Launch the add-in in the Office application if it isn't already open.
-For example, if it is a task pane add-in, it will have added a button to the **Home** ribbon (for example, a **Show Taskpane** button).
+For example, if it's a task pane add-in, it will have added a button to the **Home** ribbon (for example, a **Show Taskpane** button).
 Select the button in the ribbon.

    > [!NOTE]
    > If your add-in isn't sideloaded by Visual Studio, you can sideload it manually.
 In Excel, PowerPoint, or Word, choose the **Insert** tab, and then choose the down-arrow located to the right of **My Add-ins**.